About me

 Teaching

-I just arrived at the LSE and will update this segment in due course, but expect to see me primarily in our MY421 intro to qualitative methods course and around anything to do with doctoral methods training.
+At the Department of Methodology, you can expect to see me primarily in our MY421 intro to qualitative methods course and around anything to do with doctoral methods training at the PhD Academy and the ESRC Doctoral Training Partnership.
+I also teach on our MY400 research design course and give advice in our Methods Surgeries.
 At King's, I used to convene undergraduate modules on 'Social justice: Ethnographic perspectives' and 'Development issues in South Asia' and a postgraduate module on 'Advanced qualitative methods'; syllabi for these are below.
+Last not least, current students might find my '23 Curious Questions for a Better Dissertation' useful, which structure supervisions at Master's level.

 PhDs